DANSI/blynk-server-original/README.md

         admin.rootPath
         allowed.administrator.ips
+        admin.email=admin@blynk.cc
+        admin.pass=admin

 **WARNING**
+Please change default admin password and name right after login to admin page. **THIS IS SECURITY MEASURE**.

+**WARNING**
-Default ```allowed.administrator.ips``` setting allows access only from ```localhost```.
-In other words, administration is not available from any other computer except from the one you are running the server on.
+Default ```allowed.administrator.ips``` setting allows access for everyone.
+In other words, administration page available from any other computer.
+Please restrict access to it via IP filter.

 ## HTTP/S RESTful
 Blynk HTTP/S RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.